BBaysinger/bb-portfolio/frontend/src/components/common/sprite-rendering/README.md

 - query-param override support
 - mount/unmount behavior

-That means the reusable idea is broader than the current React wrapper.
+The reusable boundary is therefore broader than the current React wrapper.

 ## Recommended Package Shape